Westbury Library shines light on local history with its documentary ‘Dear Miss Overton’

 “This is a wonderful documentary about local history on Long Island and it brings to light how important libraries are in the formative years in providing a foundation for success,” said Andrea Morale, the library’s cultural programming specialist, who also voices Jacqueline Overton in the film.

-Viewer registration for future screenings of the documentary can be found at www.westburylibrary.org.
+Viewer registration for future screenings of the documentary can be found at westburylibrary.org.